 New Sec.
-44. (a) A financial institution that provides financial services to any licensed cultivator, laboratory, processor, distributor or retail dispensary shall be exempt from any criminal law of this state an element of which may be proven by substantiating that a person provides financial services to a person who possesses, delivers or manufactures marijuana or marijuana-derived products, including any of the offenses specified in article 53 or 57 of chapter 21 of the Kansas Statutes Annotated, and amendments thereto, if the cultivator, laboratory, processor, distributor or retail dispensary is in compliance with the provisions of this act and all applicable tax laws of this state.
+49. (a) A financial institution that provides financial services to any licensed cultivator, laboratory, processor, distributor or retail dispensary shall be exempt from any criminal law of this state an element of which may be proven by substantiating that a person provides financial services to a person who possesses, delivers or manufactures medical marijuana or medical marijuana-derived products, including any of the offenses specified in article 57 of chapter 21 of the Kansas Statutes Annotated, and amendments thereto, or any attempt, conspiracy or solicitation specified in article 53 of chapter 21 of the Kansas Statutes Annotated, and amendments thereto, if the cultivator, laboratory, processor, distributor or retail dispensary is in compliance with the provisions of this act and all applicable tax laws of this state.

-- (b) (1) Upon the request of a financial institution, the department of agriculture or the director of alcoholic beverage control shall provide to the financial institution the following information: - (A) Whether a person with whom the financial institution is seeking to do business is a licensed cultivator, laboratory, processor, distributor or retail dispensary; - (B) the name of any other business or individual affiliated with the person; - (C) an unredacted copy of such person's application for a license, and any supporting documentation, that was submitted by the person; - (D) if applicable, information relating to sales and volume of product sold by the person; - (E) whether the person is in compliance with the provisions of this act; and - (F) any past or pending violations of the Kansas medical marijuana regulation act or any rules and regulations adopted thereunder committed by such person, and any penalty imposed on the person for such violation. - (2) The secretary or the director may charge a financial institution a reasonable fee to cover the administrative cost of providing information requested under this section. - (c) Information received by a financial institution under subsection
+- (b) (1) Upon the request of a financial institution, the director of alcoholic beverage control shall provide to the financial institution the following information: - (A) Whether a person with whom the financial institution is seeking to do business is a licensed cultivator, laboratory, processor, distributor or retail dispensary; - (B) the name of any other business or individual affiliated with the person; - (C) an unreducted copy of such person's application for a license, and any supporting documentation, that was submitted by the person; - (D) if applicable, information relating to sales and volume of product sold by the person; - (E) whether the person is in compliance with the provisions of this act; and - (F) any past or pending violations of the Kansas medical marijuana regulation act or any rules and regulations adopted thereunder committed by such person, and any penalty imposed on the person for such violation. - (2) The director may charge a financial institution a reasonable fee to cover the administrative cost of providing information requested under this